danny-kang-dev/ComplexLizards-CA/reports/final_report.md

 ## Future Works
-In this report, we compare the result of our model with that of ocellated lizards in the first experiment in terms of PMF distribution of number of neighbors.
+In this report, we compare the result of our model with that of ocellated lizards' data gathered by Manukyan et al in terms of PMF distribution of number of neighbors.
 In the future it would be desirable to attain actual data of scale colors of ocellated lizards instead of processed numerical data from the original paper.
 The benefit of doing this is that we would have exact knowledge of the ocellated lizards' scale colors throughout their life and allow a direct comparison of this data instead of attempting to guess through the original paper's graphs.

 Creating a whole new model with reaction diffusion could be an interesting extension to our work since our model is based on Manukyan probabilities that determine how likely scales change color depedning on their surrounding neighbors.
 The papers listed below in the annotated bibliography section support this argument.